From Complex-Analytic Models to Dyadic Methods: A Real-Variable Approach to Hypersingular Operators: Abstract

 \section{Abstract}

-Motivated by the work of Cheng--Fang--Wang--Yu on the hypersingular Bergman projection, we develop a real-variable and dyadic framework for hypersingular operators in regimes where strong-type estimates fail at the critical line.
-The main new input is a hypersingular sparse domination principle combined with Bourgain's interpolation method, which provides a flexible mechanism to establish critical-line (and endpoint) estimates.
+Motivated by the work of Cheng--Fang--Wang--Yu on the hypersingular Bergman projection, we develop a real-variable framework for hypersingular operators in regimes where strong-type bounds fail on the critical line.
+Our main new ingredient is the Forelli--Rudin method: a dyadic mechanism, inspired by complex--analytic Forelli--Rudin type arguments, that yields sharp critical-line and endpoint estimates.

-In the unit disc setting with $1<t<3/2$, we obtain a full characterization of the $(p,q)$ mapping theory for the dyadic hypersingular maximal operator $\mathcal M_t^{\mathcal D}$, in particular including estimates on the critical line $1/q-1/p=2t-2$ and a weighted endpoint criterion in the radial setting.
-We also prove endpoint estimates for the hypersingular Bergman projection
+On the unit disc, for $1<t<3/2$, we give a complete $(p,q)$-mapping characterization for the dyadic hypersingular maximal operator $\mathcal M_t^{\mathcal D}$, including sharp bounds on the critical line $1/q-1/p=2t-2$ and a weighted endpoint criterion in the radial setting.
+We also prove a novel two-weight estimate for $\mathcal M_t^{\mathcal D}$ in the range $p>q$, valid for all $t>0$.
+For the hypersingular Bergman projection

-including a restricted weak-type bound at $(p,q)=\bigl(\tfrac{1}{3-2t},1\bigr)$.
-Finally, we introduce a class of hypersingular cousin of sparse operators in $\mathbb R^n$ associated with \emph{graded} sparse families, quantified by the sparseness $\eta$ and a new structural parameter (the \emph{degree}) $K_{\mathcal S}$, and we characterize the corresponding strong/weak/restricted weak-type regimes in terms of $(n,t,\eta,K_{\mathcal S})$.
+we establish sharp critical-line bounds, with emphasis on the endpoint weak-type estimate at $(p,q)=\bigl(\tfrac{1}{3-2t},1\bigr)$.
+In particular, this result resolves an open question on the critical-line behavior of the Bergman projection in the hypersingular regime.
+Finally, we introduce a class of hypersingular cousins of sparse operators in $\mathbb R^n$ associated with \emph{graded} sparse families, quantified by the sparseness $\eta$ and a new structural parameter (the \emph{degree}) $K_{\mathcal S}$.
+We characterize the corresponding sharp strong- and weak-type regimes in terms of $(n,t,\eta,K_{\mathcal S})$.

-Our real-variable perspective addresses to an inquiry raised by Cheng--Fang--Wang--Yu on developing effective real-analytic tools in the hypersingular regime for $K_{2t}$, and it also provides a new route toward the critical-line analysis of Forelli--Rudin type operators and related hypersingular operators in both real and complex settings.
+This real-variable perspective addresses an inquiry of Cheng--Fang--Wang--Yu on developing effective real-analytic tools in the hypersingular regime for both $\calM_t^{\calD}$ and $K_{2t}$, and it also provides a new route to critical-line analysis for Forelli--Rudin type and related hypersingular operators in both real and complex settings.